 Dock and Boat Lift Damage

 Dock and boat lift damage was severe in the wake of the Aug 4th, 2017 storm.
-We were reminded how important it is to choose the right dock and boat lift for your boat.
+We were reminded of how important it is to choose the right dock and boat lift for your boat.
 So many homeowners were reeling thinking about having to replace their entire dock and lift system.

 Even ShoreMaster owners had some issue with their dock and boat lift.
 Fortunately for most of the ShoreMaster owners, the damage looked severe in the early morning hours.
 Within a day things had settled down and they had minimal damage like missing deck panels.
 In most cases, these were later recovered downwind of the dock…